Kuku people

 They are chiefly a farming people relying on mixed farming.
 During the rainy season they grow substantial food crops, mainly sorghum (known by the Kuku people as masika), pigeon peas (burukusuk), maize (mbaya), millet, cassava, sweet potatoes, and beans (loputu).
-In the dry season they herd cattle, goats and sheep herding on a small scale.
+In the dry season they herd cattle, goats and sheep on a small scale.
 The Kuku are good beekeepers.
-They practice collective hunting during dry season, hunting with bow and arrow.
-Their hunting practices also involve trapping animals in a net as their cultural food which was believed to be a source of wisdom and knowledge is the rat.
+They practice collective hunting during the dry season, hunting with bow and arrow.
+Their hunting practices also involve trapping animals in a net as their cultural food, which was believed to be a source of wisdom and knowledge is the rat.

 History

 The Kuku people are part of a larger group known as the Karo Community (made up of six tribes: Kuku, Bari, Pojulu.
 Nyangwara Kakwa and Mundari).
 There was a good deal of in-fighting amongst the larger group and so they decided to spread out into places where each group felt more comfortable.
 The Kuku was the group that decided to move south and settle.
 They are rainmakers who are very famous in the tribe.
 After the first Sudanese civil war in 1972, there was an agreement amongst south Sudanese groups, and prominent members of the Kuku joined south Sudan's leadership.